Most people struggle with styling a brown suit.

 It is, however, a casual look, so avoid wearing it in settings that are even slightly formal.

-As for the design, stick with V-neck or crew neck since both options are fine.
+As for the sweater design, cardigan, v-neck, and crew neck options are fine.

-Avoid wearing a shirt underneath the sweater.
-Also, try sticking to a different shade of brown for contrast.
+You can also wear a dress shirt underneath the sweater.
+Just try sticking to a different shade for contrast.